 Forest fire destroys homes in hills above Chilean port city

-Fire driven by strong winds swept through forest land in the hills outside the Chilean port of Valparaiso on Monday, destroying dozens of homes and sending a pall of heavy smoke down onto the city.
-Authorities said the blaze started Monday afternoon in the Laguna Verde area and spread to the Playa Ancha hill, where many wooden houses are located.
+Two men hug each other during a fire in Valparaiso, Chile, Monday, Jan.
+2, 2017.
+The fire, driven by strong winds, swept through forest land in the hills outside the Chilean port of Valparaiso, destroying dozens of homes, sending a pall of heavy smoke down onto the city and driving the authorities to evacuate hundreds of people.

 Discussions